Table of Contents

 The verbal reasoning part of the 11+ exam can be one of the trickiest to prepare for.
 The test can vary depending on the examination board.
-For example, Moray House and Granada Learning (GL) Verbal Reasoning Tests are structured differently to those create by Centre for Evaluation and Monitoring (CEM).
+For example, Moray House and Granada Learning (GL) Verbal Reasoning Tests are structured differently to those created by Centre for Evaluation and Monitoring (CEM).

 It’s important that you find out in advance which body will be administering your child’s test, so that you can help them adequately prepare beforehand.
 The type of verbal reasoning test that your child will sit will of course have an impact on how they prepare.

 To help your child prepare for the 11 Plus verbal reasoning exam, we’ve put together this guide, to ensure that you have all bases covered.
-To get us started, let’s first of all, take a look at some examples of verbal reasoning questions and answers in these useful videos from CareerVidz:

 Focusing on building your child’s vocabulary not only helps them with the English questions in the exam, but it ensures that they understand each question being asked, whether it be an 11 Plus Maths, or English-focused question.